giantswarm/docs/src/content/platform-overview/cluster-management/cloud-provider-implementations/_index.md

 ## Choice of cloud provider and implementation

-As new customer, the decision is usually based on the desired cloud provider (e.g. AWS).
-Your contact and the team at Giant Swarm will work with you to make the right choice of the implementation.
-We also clarify customizations with customers, such as networking or other requirements.
+As a new customer, the decision is usually based on the desired cloud provider (e.g. AWS).
+You have an assigned account engineer at Giant Swarm who will help from the very beginning to compose the development platform to your needs.
+We will work with you to make the right choice of the implementation, and also clarify customizations, such as networking or other requirements.

 Once the decision for a cloud provider and implementation was made, we can [get you started]({{< relref "/getting-started" >}}) quickly.